lebpac/lebpac.github.io/fundraising.md

 ### COBS Bread

-If anyone (family, friends, neighbours, grandparents, etc.) goes to COBS Bread at 8th and Cambie (across from Whole Foods) and mentions L’École Bilingue when they pay, 5% of their purchase will be donated to the school!
+If anyone (family, friends, neighbours, grandparents) goes to COBS Bread at 8th and Cambie (across from Whole Foods) and mentions L’École Bilingue when they pay, 5% of their purchase will be donated to the school!

 ---